jnozzi/cocoadev.com/markdown/AGVTool.md

 I use it with     /Developer/Tools/agvtool next-version -all; open *.xcodeproj - having the man page on here I think is unnecessary too.

 ----
-Here is a great article on using General/AGVTool by Chris Hanson: http://chanson.livejournal.com/125568.html
+Here is a great article on using AGVTool by Chris Hanson: http://chanson.livejournal.com/125568.html